crispinalan/talkcalendar/README.md

 ./talkcalendar
 ```

-Create a launcher (Mate desktop) or use a menu editor (Cinnamon desktop) to launch Talk Calendar and add Talk Calendaer to your start-up programs to read out events when the computer is switched on.
+Create a launcher (Mate desktop) or use a menu editor (Cinnamon desktop) to launch Talk Calendar and add Talk Calendar to your start-up programs to read out events when the computer is switched on.

 Talk Calendar has been tested using the following 64-bit distributions.
 ```